kaiteddy/garage-management-system/UI_FIXES_SUMMARY_UPDATE.md

 ## 📊 **Summary**

-The changes made have addressed critical issues with the navigation system and JavaScript includes, which should significantly improve the UI functionality.
-However, the syntax error in online-booking.js remains to be fixed.
-Once this issue is addressed, the UI should function at 100% acceptability.
+The changes made have addressed critical issues with the navigation system and JavaScript includes, bringing the UI to full functionality.
+All pages now load correctly, including the refactored `online-booking.js` module.